joyceovalle/j-ovalle/index.md

 <img class="profile-float" src="{{ '/assets/images/gitprofile.jpg' | relative_url }}" alt="profile picture" width="240" height="240">

 # Biography
-Dr. Ovalle (_pronounced oh-VAH-yeh_) is a postdoctoral fellow with [Planet Texas 2050](https://planettexas2050.utexas.edu/) at The University of Texas at Austin, where she earned her Ph.D. in Public Policy from the LBJ School of Public Affairs.
-Her research examines civil society institutions, with a focus on their contributions to public policy and environmental quality.
+Dr. Ovalle (_pronounced oh-VAH-yeh_) is a postdoctoral fellow with [Planet Texas 2050](https://planettexas2050.utexas.edu/) at The University of Texas at Austin, where she also earned her Ph.D. in Public Policy from the LBJ School of Public Affairs.
+She studies civil society institutions, with particular attention to their contributions to public policy and environmental quality.

-Her dissertation, *Environmental Nonprofits in U.S. Climate Governance: Understanding Resources, Rhetoric, and Heterogeneity*, is a three-study project that employs network analysis, regression modeling, and large-scale text analysis to analyze the funding patterns, messaging strategies, and organizational diversity that shape the sector’s role in climate governance.
-Her work analyzes how these nonprofits organize decision-making, frame climate priorities, and mobilize resources across diverse geographic contexts in the United States.
+Her dissertation, *Environmental Nonprofits in U.S. Climate Governance: Understanding Resources, Rhetoric, and Heterogeneity*, uses network analysis, regression modeling, and large-scale text analysis to examine how environmental nonprofits’ funding patterns, messaging strategies, and organizational diversity shape decision-making, climate priorities, and resource mobilization across the United States.

-Dr. Ovalle’s research has been published in *Nonprofit Policy Forum*, *PLOS ONE*, and the *Journal of the Association for Information Science and Technology*.
-Her research, teaching, and professional perspective are informed by prior roles at the Urban Institute’s Center on Nonprofits and Philanthropy and the U.S. Department of Energy.
+Dr. Ovalle’s research has appeared in *Nonprofit Policy Forum*, *PLOS ONE*, and the *Journal of the Association for Information Science and Technology*.
+Her teaching and professional perspective are informed by prior roles at the Urban Institute’s Center on Nonprofits and Philanthropy and the U.S. Department of Energy.

-A proud first-generation graduate of Texas public schools, Dr. Ovalle is a long-distance running enthusiast and art appreciator.
+A proud first-generation graduate of Texas public schools, Dr. Ovalle is also a long-distance running enthusiast and art appreciator.

 ---
 <!-- Navigation block -->